Added Sugar = Added Risk for Your Heart

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The study’s conclusion sums it up this way: “Most U.S. adults consume more added sugar than is recommended for a healthy diet.
-We observed a significant relationship between added sugar consumption and increased risk for CVD [cardiovascular disease] mortality.”
+We observed a significant relationship between added sugar consumption and increased risk for cardiovascular disease mortality.”

 Researchers at the Division for Heart Disease and Stroke Prevention at the Centers for Disease Control and Prevention (CDC) in Atlanta conducted the study.
-Results appear in the February 3, 2014 edition of JAMA Internal Medicine.
+Results appear in JAMA Internal Medicine.

 It’s well known that consuming too many calories leads to weight gain and many other health problems including obesity, type 2 diabetes, high blood sugar and heart disease.

 Endocrinologist Betul Hatipoglu, MD, did not participate in the recent study, but says it addresses an important public health issue.
-“As diabetes increased 200 percent in some states and the number one reason behind this being obesity, calories overall and calories from sugars become very important,” she said.
+“As diabetes increased 200% in some states and the number one reason behind this being obesity, calories overall and calories from sugars become very important,” she said.

 Added sugars can hide in plain sight.
 You might not expect to find a lot of sugar in a can of soup, frankfurters or whole grain bread.
 But it’s often in there.